 The Planetary and Space Science Centre (PASSC) opened in April, 2001 and was the first facility of its kind in Canada.
 PASSC is a growing group of scientists and engineers involved in researching planetary geology, space-related technology and associated applications.
 PASSC works directly with world-renowned space agencies, including the National Aeronautics and Space Administration (NASA), Canadian Space Agency (CSA) and the European Space Agency (ESA), providing direct involvement with two missions to Mars in the near future (Mars Science Laboratory and ExoMars).

-The four main functions of PASSC are:
+The five main functions of PASSC are:

 The core of PASSC is its research program.
 The goal is to provide and realize world class training opportunities for undergraduate and graduate students, post-doctoral fellows and senior researchers in science and engineering.
 Our main areas of activity are investigating planetary materials (including Earth, lunar, martian and asteroid materials), planetary landforms and cratering processes.
 Click here.